All Products

 2. For Implementation class name, enter com.aliyun.polardb2.ds.PGConnectionPoolDataSource.

-3. For Class path, select the path where the JDBC JAR package is located.
+3. For Class path, select the path to the JDBC JAR package.

-When you use a new JDBC version (42.5.4.0.11 or later) in the Spring framework, you can directly pass a struct as a stored procedure parameter without extra code modifications.
-The following example shows how to call the get_user_info stored procedure using the GetUserProcedure method.
-The parameter c is the composite type com.
-A corresponding struct object is constructed to pass the composite type parameter.
+From version 42.5.4.0.11 onward, pass a struct directly as a stored procedure parameter without extra configuration.
+The following example calls the get_user_info stored procedure, where parameter c is the composite type com.

 public class GetUserProcedure extends StoredProcedure {